citrusvanilla/sceneclustering/README.md

 * matplotlib 1.5.2

 ## Goals
-The goal is to classify a directory of keyframes (images) according to unique "scene"- each scene having its own tilt, zoom, pan etc.
+This repository demonstrates a novel solution to classify a directory of keyframes (images) from a PTZ camera according to unique "scene" through unsupervised learning techniques.

 ## Key Processes
 1. Classify directory of scenes